rfay/vault-consul-on-kube/README.md

 # Running Consul+Vault on Kubernetes

-This process will bring up a 3-member consul cluster and a two vault servers running in an HA configuration
+This process will bring up a 3-member consul cluster and a two vault servers running in an HA configuration.

+Consul starter was from [Kelsey Hightower's Consul-on-Kubernetes](https://github.com/kelseyhightower/consul-on-kubernetes) Thanks!

 ## Overview

+A cluster of three [consul](https://github.com/hashicorp/consul) servers provides an HA back-end for two [vault](https://github.com/hashicorp/vault) servers.

+Consul is not exposed outside the cluster.
+Vault is exposed on a load-balancer service via https.

 ## What makes this work

 - Services for each consul member and vault member
 - Deployments for each (because they require some minor separate configuration)
 - 1 service to expose the consul UI
+- 1 load-balancer service to expose the vault servers to outside world
 - Use `spec.securityContext.fsGroup` to ensure the volume is writable by the consul process which is running as non-root.

 ```